The Accidental Prime Minister (film): Production

+In 2017, former Central Board of Film Certification chief Pahlaj Nihalani had said that the filmmakers needed to obtain no-objection certificates from former prime minister Manmohan Singh and Indian National Congress President Rahul Gandhi for the film.

 Principal photography begun on 31 March 2018 in London.
 The London-based shooting schedule concluded on 21 April 2018.
 In India, most of the shoot occurred in New Delhi which later wrapped up on 4 July 2018.

 Marketing and release

 The first look of the film was released on 6 June 2017 through Anupam Kher's official Twitter handle.
-New poster of the film giving date of release of the film.
-With launch of new poster the release date was advanced to 11 January 2019.
+A new poster of the film was released on 27 December 2018, giving an 11 January 2019 release date.
 A new look poster of the film was released by TAP official on 3 January 2019.